HenryBalassiano/reddit-search-tool/README.md

 <ins> <h2> Contact </h2></ins>

 If you have any questions, suggestions, find any bugs or have ANY other inquries.
-Please feel free me to email me at henrybalassiano@gmail.com or submit a <code>pull request</code>.
+Please feel free to email me at henrybalassiano@gmail.com or submit a <code>pull request</code>.

 https://redditsearchtool.com/